Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

     Too much information : hide you data, hide your utility functions, hide your constants & temporaries, concentrate on keeping small interfaces to keep coupling low [CC-G8]
 - Code at wrong level of abstraction : e.g. functions should descend only one level of abstraction [CC-G6] [CC-G34]
 - Classes designed around algorithms or time order (i.e. collect all the things that happen at one point in time into a single class) : design classes around INFORMATION [SDP]
-    "It is almost always incorrect to begin the decomposition of a system into modules on the basis of a flowchart.
-We propose instead that one begins with a list of difficult design decisions or design decisions which are likely to change." - On the criteria to be used in decomposing systems into modules, D. Parnas
+- "It is almost always incorrect to begin the decomposition of a system into modules on the basis of a flowchart.
+We propose instead that one begins with a list of difficult design decisions or design decisions which are likely to change." - [On the criteria to be used in decomposing systems into modules](http://web.archive.org/web/20121017182047/http://sunnyday.mit.edu/16.355/parnas-criteria.html), D. Parnas -> introduces the idea that we should use modularity to hide design decisions - things which could change.
 - Base classes depending on their derivatives [CC-G7]
 - Logical dependencies are not physical : avoid assumptions on other modules behaviour, make it explicit + expose objects modifications (functional programing) [CC-G22] [CC-G31]
 - Artifical coupling / Misplaced responsability [CC-G13] [CC-G14] [CC-G17]